-Grandma's Valentine cut out cookie recipes make delicious homemade cookies to brighten your Valentine's Day party.
+Grandma's Valentine heart cookies recipe makes delicious homemade cookies to brighten your Valentine's Day party.
 You'll enjoy serving them to your family and friends since everyone loves the delicious chocolate and natural lemon flavors.

 For Valentine's Day, simply cut the rolled out dough using your favorite heart-shaped cookie cutters and decorate with your choice of white, red, or pink frosting.
 These cookies are also perfect for serving at anniversaries, birthdays, and for edible gifts.